compsocialscience/summer-institute/2021/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_instructor.md

 ### Ethics: Guidelines for instructors

 Remind your participants of the importance of using the data ethically.
 The reason projects like the Fragile Families Challenge are possible is because those who share their data trust that researchers will use it appropriately.
-As the local organizer, you have some power to set norms about holding the data in a secure location while working with it, not seeking to identify any individuals, and deleting the data when the analysis is complete.
-We recommend that you remind participants to delete their data files at the end of the activity.
+As the local organizer, you have some power to set norms about handling data safely, not seeking to identify any individuals, and deleting the data when the analysis is complete.
+Please remind participants to delete their data files at the end of the activity.

 ### Group formation